Xophmeister/words-of-the-day/README.md

 We all looked nervous.
 Was this a test?
 Heidi's gaze turned to me.
 I didn't care any more; it was time for some civil disobedience.

-"Let's start with you and," she paused to think.
-"The letter S."
+"Let's start with you and," she paused to think, "the letter S."

-I felt as though I was in a fucked up episode of Sesame Street.
+I felt as though I was in a fucked up episode of *Sesame Street*.

-"So, as I see it, something--", I was cut short.
+"So, as I see it, something--" I was cut short.

-"Remember!", Heidi had become visibly [shirty](https://www.dictionary.com/e/word-of-the-day/shirty-2019-01-22/).
+"Remember!"
+Heidi had become visibly [shirty](https://www.dictionary.com/e/word-of-the-day/shirty-2019-01-22/).
 "No letter S."

 "Sorry!
-Should we start afresh?", I paused, with the best pensive face I could muster.
+Should we start afresh?"
+I paused, with the best pensive face I could muster.
 "So, as I was saying, some--"

-"Sshhh--", Heidi felt every eye in the room focused on her.
+"Sshhh--" Heidi felt every eye in the room focused on her.
 "You know what?
 Forget it!"